labgrid-project/labgrid/doc/configuration.rst

 NetworkInterfaceDriver
 ~~~~~~~~~~~~~~~~~~~~~~
-This driver allows controlling a network interface (such as Ethernet or WiFi) on
+The :any:`NetworkInterfaceDriver` allows controlling a network interface (such
-the exporter using NetworkManager.
+as Ethernet or WiFi) on the exporter using NetworkManager.

 The configuration is based on dictionaries with contents similar to NM's
 connection files in INI-format.